garystorey/use-standard-shema/README.md

 ## ChangeLog

 - v0.2.5 - Add tests.
+  - Add vitest and testing-library.
+  - Add tests for all existing functionality.
+  - Created a stricter `FormDefinition` type.
+    - Keys must be an intersection of a valid json key and an html name attribute.
 - v0.2.4 - Improve validation.
   - remove "schema" from function names internally and externally.
   - Validation is handled consistently internally.